agregson/fitzlab/protocol_A549_Stim_TNF.md

 ### Biohazard Safety

--    Be sure to work in a biohazard safety cabinet at all times.
-Wipe the cabinet before and after use with 70% ethanol or BacDown disinfectant.
+-    Be sure to work in a biohazard safety cabinet or fume hood at appropriate times.
+Wipe the biosafety cabinet before and after use with 70% ethanol or BacDown disinfectant.
 -    Use universal biosafety precautions, wear a barrier resistant lab coat, disposable gloves, and other appropriate PPE.
 -    When disposing BAL fluids, add 10% bleach solution to the discarded fluid to disinfect the cells and fluid for at least 10 minutes ("10 for 10"), then discard and rinse down the drain.
 -    Dispose of trash in the designated "Biohazard" trash cans.
 Be sure to double bag the pipets before disposal.
+-    Qiazol/Triazol must be disposed of in the appropriate hazardous waste containers in the fume hood.

 # Materials: